 Every year at the end of April, the business world turns its eyes toward Omaha, Nebraska, the home of Berkshire-Hathaway, and its annual meeting.
-It's quite a show, with Warren Buffett and Charlie Munger giving their opinions on everything from Hillary vs. Trump to the advantages of drinking Coca-Cola.
+It's quite a show, with Warren Buffett and Charlie Munger giving their opinions on everything from recent political events to the advantages of drinking Coca-Cola.

 Upwards of 20,000 people come to Omaha for this event.
 If you would like to attend, all it takes is one share of stock to participate.

 Unfortunately, the typical annual meeting of a corporation isn't quite as exciting as this.
 But an annual meeting is required for nearly every corporation, so you will need to know what goes on.

 The annual meeting of a corporation is a gathering of shareholders of the corporation.
 An annual meeting may also be called a general meeting, an annual shareholder meeting, or an annual stockholder meeting.